Everything PR News

 Share

 Ohio launched the first U.S. state Bitcoin tax program in November 2018.
 Eleven months later, Attorney General Dave Yost suspended it.
 Roughly ten businesses used it in its operating life.
 The total Bitcoin paid measured in the low six figures.
 The program is dead.
-The citation is not.
+The first-mover claim isn't.

 The Ohio program, in operating terms